-A Subsidy Layering Review is required at the time of application for Affordable Housing Projects, it is encouraged as a means of reviewing the project's fiscal viability.
+- A Subsidy Layering Review is required at the time of application for Affordable Housing Projects.
+Please include in application attachments.
+Must have been completed within 90 days of application. - Operating proforma for first 5 years of the project.

 Additional Attachments